 In terms of birth injuries, medical errors involving fetal heart rate monitoring are among the more common.
 Fetal heart rate monitoring, also called cardiotocography, is important in preventing birth injuries like brain damage, scarring, and injuries to the mother.
 In September 2017, NHS Resolution released information suggesting that a large number of cerebral palsy cases may be the result of cardiotocography errors.

 Let’s take a closer look at what research shows, and why every expectant parent should be familiar with cardiotocography.
-To learn more about birth injuries and improper fetal heart rate monitoring, contact Brown & Brothers to speak with one of our birth injury attorneys.
+To learn more about birth injuries and improper fetal heart rate monitoring, contact Birth Injury Guide.

 What is Cardiotocography?